Written byJean Levasseur, a stay-at-home parent, woodworker and DIY enthusiast.

 Power

 The next sizing option that you’ll want to look at is power.
-In gas chainsaws, power is measured in ccs.
+For gas chainsaws, power is measured in CCs.
 In electric chainsaws, power is measured in volts.
 In both cases, the higher the number, the more power your chainsaw possesses.

-The cc range for the gas chainsaws we tested was fro 30ccs to 42ccs, while the battery chainsaws ranged from 36V to 80V.
+The CC range for the gas chainsaws we tested was from 30CCs to 42CCs, while the battery chainsaws ranged from 36V to 80V.
 There is a noticeable and important difference in power and weight at each end of those ranges.

 Power Source